rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 From terminal, run `npm start`.
 It will build your code and launch the node server.

-### Processing HTML: HTML plugin for webpack
+### Processing HTML

 webpack needs additional components to deal with HTML files: [html-webpack-plugin](https://webpack.js.org/plugins/html-webpack-plugin) and [html-loader](https://webpack.js.org/loaders/html-loader).

-A [loader](https://webpack.js.org/concepts/loaders/) does preprocessing transformation of files with a specified file format **before** the bundle is generated.
+> A [loader](https://webpack.js.org/concepts/loaders/) does preprocessing transformation of files with a specified file format **before** the bundle is generated.
 For example, a [ts-loader](https://github.com/TypeStrong/ts-loader) transforms Type-Script to JavaScript.

-A [plugin](https://webpack.js.org/concepts/plugins) will do everything that a loader cannot do.
+> A [plugin](https://webpack.js.org/concepts/plugins) will do everything that a loader cannot do.
 It works at bundle or chunk level, and usually work at the end of the bundle generation process.

 ```bash
 npm i html-webpack-plugin html-loader --save-dev